yevhensydorov/cyf-hotel-db/readme.md

 comment TEXT
 review_date DATE

+You can do this however you choose - through the sqlite command line interfact, or via a GUI such as [SQLiteStudio](https://sqlitestudio.pl/index.rvt).

 ### Exercise 1

 **User story:** As a staff member, I want to be able to view a list of customers